WorldWideTelescope/worldwide-telescope-data-guide/content/data-file-formats/collections/index.md

 ## Thumbnail Images

-Thumbnail images are used frequently throughout AAS WorldWide Telescope to provide an image to go along with a link, either in the top pane under Collections or Tours, or in the lower pane as part of a context search.
+Thumbnail images are used frequently throughout WorldWide Telescope to provide an image to go along with a link, either in the top pane under Collections or Tours, or in the lower pane as part of a context search.
 Typically if you prepare your own data you may well create a thumbnail image for it — usually